Professional wrestling throws: DDT

 The DDT is a move innovated by Jake "The Snake" Roberts, performed by putting the opponent's head underneath the attacker's arm in a front facelock and then falling back, driving the opponent's head into the mat.

 Driver

 A driver is a move in which the wrestler clutches the opponent's body in some form before falling into a sitout position while dropping the opponent on their back, neck, and/or shoulders.

 Abdominal stretch driver

 First the wrestler applies an Abdominal stretch.
 They then uses their free arm to creating momentum by raising it skywards and bringing down quickly in between the opponent's legs while using their own body weight to fall sideways, flipping the opponent over them to slam them on the back of their head and neck.
-NXT wrestler Gigi Dolin uses this move as a finisher called the Gigi Driver.
+NXT wrestler Gigi Dolin used this move as a finisher called the Gigi Driver.

 Black Fire driver

 Used as a finisher by Rey Fenix, this move starts with the wrestler having their opponent up on their shoulders as if they are going to perform a muscle buster, but then spin their opponent around into a Michinoku driver II-B.